LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

   * This would be useful to enable the sprint plans w/out having to worry about the sprint number
   * Also on the Branches tab of the plan configuration
   * In the Automatic branch management section
-  * Select "Create plan branches for matching new branches" from the New Branches listbox.
+  * Select "Create plan branches for matching new branches" from the New Branches list
     * Add a regular expression in the 'Match name' text box (something like "/sprint\/([0-9]*)/" or "/feature\/")
     * Determine if you want Bamboo to delete plan branches after a period of time or a period of inactivity.
-These are both set to do not delete by default, but once you selct  the "Create plan branches for matching new branches" option they are set to automatically delete.
+These are both set to do not delete by default, but once you select  the "Create plan branches for matching new branches" option they are set to automatically delete.
     * Branch merging is disabled by default (this would automatically merge branches if tests are successful)
     * IRA feature branches is selected by default, so if you enable the branches on this page, Bamboo will automatically create plan branches for branches that contain a JIRA ticket in the name.
     * Select triggers - either inherit the parent plan triggers or run the branch plan manually.